Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

-To further study the effect of the depth of the shared feature extractor in Fs-SRGAN, we vary the number of RRDBs in both the shared shallow feature extractor and the deep feature extractor.
-As shown in Fig.~\ref{fig:change}, increasing the number of the shared part from 1 to 2 decreases the performance, manifested in the reconstruction accuracy.
-However, when the number is increased to 5, the model E5G12 performs better in visual qualities.
+To further study the effect of the depth of the shared feature extractor in Fs-SRGAN, we vary the number of RRDBs in both the shared low-level feature extractor and the deep feature extractor, keeping the total number of RRDBs in the generator unchanged.
+As shown in Fig.~\ref{fig:change}, increasing the number of the shared feature extractor leads to performance reduction and increases the burden of the discriminator due to more parameters which makes the model difficult to train.
+Among them, E1G16 obtains the best results in both visual quality and reconstruction accuracy.